OliviaMcGough/TDA-on-graphs/Flagser_count/README.md

 ## Normally

-Install according to the instructions in the [flagser-count](https://github.com/JasonPSmith/flagser-count) repository.
+Install according to the instructions in the [pyflagser](https://github.com/giotto-ai/pyflagser) [flagser-count](https://github.com/JasonPSmith/flagser-count) repositories.

 ## With Anaconda

-If you have Anaconda on your machine, you may need to do extra work to set it up.
+If you have Anaconda on your machine, you may need to do extra work to set up `flagser-count`.

 ```sh
 # go to directory you want to clone the repository in